 - Am I able to retake a course that I did not pass on the first attempt?

 - Not passing a class is not the end of the world!
 Undergraduate students are allowed to repeat and replace up to 16 units.
 Let’s say you failed MAT 17A: you can retake it and your new grade will completely replace the old one.
 There are restrictions on retaking a course more than twice - come into advising to discuss those details.
-Also, keep in mind that your schedule will need to be updated and revisited to include the repeated course, so you should plan accordingly, and talk to our advisers so that they may go over the details with you.
+Also, keep in mind that your schedule will need to be updated and revisited to include the repeated course, so you should plan accordingly, and talk to our advisors so that they may go over the details with you.

 - Will I be able to study abroad while completing the major in four years?

 - Yes!
 There are numerous options available so that you are able to study abroad and graduate on time.
 However, the earlier you start planning, the better.
-We recommend meeting with our advisers and contacting the UC Davis Study Abroad office to discuss how to structure your schedule so that your study abroad trip will fit nicely and you are not behind when you return.
+We recommend meeting with our advisors and contacting the UC Davis Study Abroad office to discuss how to structure your schedule so that your study abroad trip will fit nicely and you are not behind when you return.

 - I am a transfer student.
 How is my GDB experience going to be different from that of an incoming freshman?

-- As a transfer student, your academic experience here at UC Davis will vary depending on what units you transfer in with, whether or not you are IGETC certified, how many of your courses will articulate, etc. The best course of action for transfer students in GDB is to make an appointment with our Academic Adviser so that you may have a more personal conversation about your experience here at UC Davis.
+- As a transfer student, your academic experience here at UC Davis will vary depending on what units you transfer in with, whether or not you are IGETC certified, how many of your courses will articulate, etc. The best course of action for transfer students in GDB is to make an appointment with our Academic Advisor so that you may have a more personal conversation about your experience here at UC Davis.
 In general though, make ample use of the UC Davis Admission's Transfer page and Assist to gain insight into what courses you have already satisfied and which ones you will need to take at UC Davis.
-Finally, the Transfer Reentry Veterans Center (TRV) is an amazing, on-campus resource available for transfer students.
+Finally, the Transfer and Reentry Center (TRC) is an amazing, on-campus resource available for transfer students.

 - Do I have to take Placement Exams?